EMIT-leadership-development/emit/_programs/spiritual-leaders.md

 curriculumSprite_image: /images/sprites/sprite-churchLeaders.webp
 id: 2
 objective_markdown: >-
-  Paragraph describing the objective for this program.
-For example - when you have completed this program you will be able to…
+  Participants who completed this program will have gained invaluable skills to bring hope and transform the communities they serve with renewed responsibility.

+  &nbsp;
 motivation: >-
   Spiritual Leaders are not only leading at their places of worship, but also in their communities in general.
 Therefor, they must be trained to serve